-Average perundergraduate-Percent of the borrower Number in the class (defined cumulative class (defined in above) who principal H4 above) who borrowed from borrowed from borrowed from the types of the types of loans the types of loans loans specified in specified in the specified in the the first column first column first column (nearest 1%) (nearest \$1) Source/Type of Loan a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. 74 75% \$26.761 Include both Federal Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal 74 75% \$22,572 Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans. c) Institutional loan programs.
-0 0% d) State loan programs.
-0 0% e) Private student loans made by a bank or 9 9% \$34,442 lender.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+88 66.00% \$30,672 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans.
+88 66.00% \$23,422 c) Institutional loan programs.
+0 0.00% d) State loan programs.
+0 0.00% e) Private student loans made by a bank or lender.
+19 14.00% \$33,579